Azure-Samples/functions-quickstart-typescript-azd/README.md

 # Azure Functions TypeScript HTTP Trigger using Azure Developer CLI

-This repository contains an Azure Functions HTTP trigger quickstart written in TypeScript and deployed to Azure using Azure Developer CLI (`azd`).
+This repository contains an Azure Functions HTTP trigger reference sample written in TypeScript and deployed to Azure using Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.

 ## Prerequisites